10-Day New England Road Trip Itinerary

 In the afternoon, head to Provincetown, located at the very tip of Cape Cod.
 Provincetown is a popular summer destination for its nightlife and vibrant arts scene.
 It’s also a great place to enjoy some fresh seafood.

-Or, you could take a boat ride to Martha’s Vineyard or Nantucket.
+Many visitors take a boat ride to Martha’s Vineyard or Nantucket.
 These two islands are both accessible by ferry from Cape Cod and offer a different vibe than the mainland.
-If that’s more your speed, consider this Martha’s Vineyard tour by a local who has lived his whole life on the island.
+If that’s more your speed, consider this Martha’s Vineyard tour.
+It’s run by a local who’s lived his whole life on the island.

 Other popular Cape Cod attractions include the Cape Cod Museum of Natural History (Brewster, MA), the Whydah Pirate Museum (West Yarmouth), and the scenic Cape Cod Trail, a 22-mile paved pathway that winds through 6 towns on the Cape.